 There’s no substitute for nature.
 Landraces will always hold a crucial niche for breeding because their unique environmental pressures can’t be replicated in a lab or a greenhouse.

-The Future of Landrace Seeds
+The Future of the Seeds of Landrace Strains

 Right now, governments around the world are actively eradicating landraces from the gene pool.
 Thanks, prohibition.
 Furthermore, the introduction of competing cannabis plants can destroy landraces, too.